Look-Ahead Removal for Top-Down Tree Transducers

+One might wonder whether the tests on height in Algorithm~\ref{alg:alg} are necessary, i.e., whether a difference bound for $M$ is needed at all.
+It is easy to see, by a proof very similar to the one of Theorem~\ref{th:correct}, that, without the two lines that test on height, Algorithm~\ref{alg:alg} outputs the unique canonical dtop equivalent to $M$, if $M$ is equivalent to a dtop, and otherwise either outputs `no' or does not halt.
+Thus, although it is not guaranteed to halt, it is still a useful algorithm.
+The existence of such an algorithm is obvious from the fact that equivalence of dtlas is decidable: one can just enumerate all dtops $N$ and test the equivalence of $M$ and $N$.
+Obviously, our Algorithm~\ref{alg:alg} (without the tests on height) is more direct.

-In this subsection we give examples of the algorithm in the proof of Theorem~\ref{th:alg}, first several examples in which the algorithm returns the answer `no', and at the end an example in which the algorithm successfully returns a dtop equivalent to the given dtla.
+In the remainder of this subsection we consider some examples of Algorithm~\ref{alg:alg}, first three examples in which it returns the answer `no', and then an example in which it successfully returns a dtop equivalent to the given dtla.

-One might wonder whether the tests on height in the algorithm in the proof of Theorem~\ref{th:alg} are necessary, i.e., whether a difference bound for $M$ is needed at all.
-In the next example we show that, without the tests on height, the algorithm may not halt.
+The first example shows that, without the tests on height, Algorithm~\ref{alg:alg} may indeed not halt.
 In fact, in such a case it can be viewed as computing an \emph{infinite} dtop equivalent to $M$.
+Of course, with the tests on height, Algorithm~\ref{alg:alg} outputs `no'.

 \begin{example} Consider the dtla $M$ of Example~\ref{ex:Mex} with $M(\sigma^na)=a$ and $M(\sigma^nb)=\sigma^nb$ for every $n\in\Nat$.
-It has $P_M=\{p_a,p_b\}$ with $\delta(a)=p_a$, $\delta(b)=p_b$, $\delta(\sigma,p_a)=p_a$ and $\delta(\sigma,p_b)=p_b$.
+It has $P_M=\{p_a,p_b\}$ with $\delta(a)=p_a$, $\delta(b)=p_b$, $\delta(\sigma,p_a)=p_a$, and $\delta(\sigma,p_b)=p_b$.
 It has $Q_M=\{q\}$, its two axioms are $A_M(p_a)=a$ and $A_M(p_b)=q(x_0)$, and its rules are $q(\sigma(x_1\ot p_b))\to \sigma(q(x_1))$ and $q(b)\to b$.
 In Example~\ref{ex:diftup} we have seen that $\diftup(M)=\{(a,\sigma^n\angl{q,p_b})\mid n\in\Nat\}$.
 It is easy to see that $M$ is canonical.